sinedied/backslide/README.md

 Use `bs export` to export all your `.md` files as HTML presentations.

-Everything will be inlined in the HTML document (scripts, css, etc) to you don't need a network to show your presentation.
-If you have images, it's best to include them as [data-uri](https://css-tricks.com/data-uris/) in your markdown they can be embedded too.
+Everything will be inlined in the HTML document (scripts, css, etc) so you don't need a network to show your presentation.
+If you have images, it's best to include them as [data-uri](https://css-tricks.com/data-uris/) in your markdown, so they can be embedded too.

 If you have set a `title` variable in your document (like this `title: My Awesome Presentation`), it will be used as the HTML document title, otherwise the file name will be used.